-Geothermal energy is a resource that has been used by mankind for washing and healing through its history.
+Geothermal energy is a resource that has been used by mankind for washing, bathing and healing through its history.
 In the 20th century, geothermal gradually came on-line as an energy source for electricity production and to be used directly, besides bathing or washing, for heating of houses, greenhouse heating, aquaculture etc. According to energy reviews based on surveys for 2014, presented in association with the World Geothermal Conference 2015, geothermal resources have been identified in over 90 countries while quantified utilization is recorded in 82 countries.
 Electricity is produced from geothermal energy in 24 countries.
 In 2014, the worldwide use of geothermal energy was estimated to be about 74 TWh/a of electricity (Bertani, 2015), and direct use 588 PJ/a (Lund and Boyd, 2015).

 Amongst the top priorities for the majority of the world's population is access to sufficient affordable energy.
 The current status shows a very limited equity in energy use in different parts of the world.
-About 1 billion people, or roughly 13% of the 7.6 billion people living in the world, have no access to electricity (WEC, unpubl. information; UN DESA, 2017).
+About 1 billion people, or roughly 13% of the 7.6 billion people living in the world, have no access to electricity (WEC, 2019; UN DESA, 2017).
 UN predicts the world population to grow to about 9.8 billion by 2050 (UN DESA, 2017).
-Key issue to improve standard of living is to make clean energy available to everybody at affordable prices.
+A key issue to improve standard of living is to make clean energy available to everybody at affordable prices.

 Today's energy consumption still relies on fossil fuels.
-Table 1 shows the use of primary energy in 2014 based on a report by the World Energy Council (WEC, 2016).
-The total use of primary energy is assessed to have been about 574 EJ in 2014, with 81% of it coming from fossil fuels.
+Table 1 shows the use of primary energy in 2015 based on a report by the World Energy Council (WEC, 2019).
+The total use of primary energy is assessed to have been about 565 EJ, with 82% of it coming from fossil fuels.
 With rising oil prices and with environmental concerns expected to play a bigger role, through necessary reduction in emissions of greenhouse gasses, renewable energy sources are expected to play an increasing role in the 21st century.
 The technical potential of the renewable energy sources is certainly large enough (WEA, 2004).

-Energy source Primary energy Share
+Energy source Primary energy (EJ) Share (%)

-(EJ) (%)

-Fossil fuel 465 81.1
+Fossil fuel 462 81.9

-Oil 180 31.4
+Oil 179 31.7

-Gas 121 21.1
+Gas 123 21.8

-Coal 164 28.6
+Coal 160 28.4

-Renewables 81 14.1
+Renewables 77 13.6

-Biomass 59 10.3
+Biomass 55 9.7

-Hydro 14 2.4
+Hydro 13.7 2.4

-Other renewables 7.6 1.4
+Other renewables 8.1 1.4

-Nuclear 28 4.8
+Nuclear 26 4.6

-TABLE 1: World primary energy consumption in 2014 (WEC, 2016)
+TABLE 1: World primary energy consumption in 2015 (WEC, 2019)

-In its report, WEC (2016) puts forward three scenarios for the energy utilization development until 2060.
-One of these is named Modern Jazz which indicates a complex but competitive market landscape driven by efficiency and innovation.
-The second is named Unfinished Symphony, where the focus is on resilient, integrated, global, low-carbon energy systems.
-The third is named Hard Rock, which takes reference from a fractured world with diverse sets of economic, energy and sustainability outcomes.
+In its report, WEC (2019) puts forward three scenarios for the energy utilization development until 2060.
+One of these is named Modern Jazz, which demonstrates a market-led, digitally disrupted world with faster-paced and more uneven economic growth.
+The second is named Unfinished Symphony, a strong, coordinated, policy-led world with long-term planning and united global action to address connected challenges, including decarbonisation.
+The third is named Hard Rock, a fragmented world with inward-looking policies, lower growth and less global cooperation.